-2010 | CARMEN BASCARÁN CENTER FOR THE DEFENSE OF LIFE AND HUMAN RIGHTS by Leonardo Sakamoto
+2010 | CARMEN BASCARÁN CENTER FOR THE DEFENSE OF LIFE AND HUMAN RIGHTS limitations to increasing public investment and the enacting of laws that hinder the fight against slave labor.

 THE FIGHT AGAINST CONTEMPORARY SLAVERY IN A SMALL TOWN IN MARANHÃO HELPED TRANSFORM THE STATE, IN THE EASTERN AMAZON REGION - AND ENGAGED AÇAILÂNDIA IN THE GLOBAL STRUGGLE FOR JUSTICE AND DECENT WORK.